jamesqo/typed-xaml/README.md

 The type parameter is checked at compile-time to extend `Page`, so you don't accidentally write something like `Frame.Navigate<int>()`.

+## Contributing

+Want to contribute to Typed XAML?
+Awesome, it's really appreciated.
+If you have a feature you'd like to see added or a pull request you'd like to make, *please* don't hold back.

 ## License

 [MIT](LICENSE)